Analog fast Fourier transforms for scalable and efficient signal processing: Asymptotic scaling laws for the analog FFT

-We will consider the most compact implementation of the analog FFT, the elementary DFTs all have the same size, so that a single resistive memory array can be re-used for all of the analog portions of the computation.
-This may be the case if the lowest level Cooley-Tukey decomposition uses $N_1 = N_2$, or if $N_1$ is a multiple of $N_2$ as shown in the text.
-Even if multiple different sizes of the elementary DFTs are needed, the number of arrays would not be expected to scale with $N$.

-The area associated with analog processing therefore depends on the area the resistive crossbar and peripheral circuits that implement a $K$-point analog DFT.
-If the array of memory elements dominates the area, then the area would scale as $\mathcal{O}(K^2)$.
+For a single resistive crossbar that implements a $K$-point analog DFT, the area scales as $\mathcal{O}(K^2)$ if the memory elements dominate the area.
 For highly scaled memory technologies, the area may instead be dominated by peripheral circuits, which would scale as $\mathcal{O}(K)$.
-Meanwhile, the area needed for intermediate digital storage scaled as $\mathcal{O}(N \text{log}_K N)$, following the scaling of the number of intermediate results that need to be stored, as described above.
-Therefore, for large $N$, the area of the analog FFT system would be expected to scale as $\mathcal{O}(N \text{log}_K N)$.
+For the parallel FFT implementation, we would allocate $K$ arrays of the above size to implement the first stage of the Cooley-Tukey decomposition, and another $K$ arrays to implement the second stage.
+The total area scales as either $\mathcal{O}(K^3)$ if the memory elements dominate, or $\mathcal{O}(K^2)$ if the peripheral circuits dominate.
+The scaling remains the same for multiple levels of Cooley-Tukey decomposition, since as mentioned above, the same arrays would be used to process the higher-level DFTs sequentially.
+The area overhead of intermediate digital storage scales as $\mathcal{O}(N \text{log}_K N)$, following the scaling of the number of intermediate results that need to be stored.